Police raid: Asylum-seekers

-On 4 October 2006, Cem and Betsy Coban together with their two children, aged 14 and 3, were dawn raided.
+On 4 October 2006, Cem and Betsy Coban together with their two children, aged 14 and 3, were detained following a dawn raid.
 Cem Cobain threatened to jump from the balcony of his 20th storey flat rather than be deported to an uncertain future in Turkey, but after 3 hours of negotiations with Strathclyde Police he was eventually led away by immigration officials.
 Betsy was taken to hospital with complications related to a heart condition.